malramsay64/phd-thesis/05_Crystal_Melting/results.md

 making it unreasonable to assume this is not the equilibrium crystal form.

-### Polymorphic Stability
+## Polymorphic Stability

-While the potential energy calculations give some idea of the most stable polymorph, it would still be useful to compare each of the crystals.
+The packing and potential energy calculations [@tbl:potential_energy] indicate the p2gg structure as the most stable, although it is very close between the structures.
+A significantly improved understanding of the crystals can be found by watching them melt.
+@Fig:melting_comparison monitors the size of each crystal as they melt.
+As expected based on the thermodynamic results, the pg crystal melts the fastest, and has the highest melting point of the crystals, denoting it is the least stable.

 ![Comparison of the melting of each of the different crystal types.
 These values are compared at a pressure of 13.50 and a temperature of 1.40.
 The pg crystals melts significantly faster than either the p2 or p2gg crystals.
-](../Projects/Crystal_Melting/figures/melting_crystal_comparison.svg)
+](../Projects/Crystal_Melting/figures/melting_crystal_comparison.svg){#fig:melting_comparison}

 ![Monitoring the proportion of each crystal within the p2gg crystal at a temperature of 1.40 and a pressure of 13.50 which is slightly above the melting point of 1.36.
 Tracking all